“Predictably Irrational” (2008) is a popular psychology book.

-The author recommends to scrap “cap and trade” policies to reduce pollution in favor of no-money exchange “social solutions”.
+The author recommends scrapping “cap and trade” policies to reduce pollution in favor of no-money exchange “social solutions”.

-In my opinion, that’s really naive to believe that executive will decide to self-contain themselves in order to save the environment.
+In my opinion, that’s really naive to believe that executives will decide to self-contain themselves in order to save the environment.

 Also check out Matt Ridley’s “The Origins of Virtue” which very well explains both.

 And, most of all, this article on naive self-help: